Practical Course: GPU Programming in Computer Vision (6h / 10 ECTS)

 Date and Location

 The course will take place in our lab 02.05.014.
-Timeline is March 2–April 3, with the following schedule:
+Timeline will be announced very soon, with the following schedule:

-- 1 week with lectures and exercises (attendance mandatory): March 2–9
+- 1 week with lectures and exercises (attendance mandatory)

 For more details see Course Layout below.